Give an Ovation: The Restaurant Guest Experience Podcast

 Craft, Culture, and Guest Connection with Rick Malir

-In this episode of Give an Ovation, Rick Malir, founder of City Barbecue, shares his journey from selling John Deere tractors to building a nationally recognized barbecue brand.
+In this episode of Give an Ovation, Rick Malir, founder of City Barbeque, shares his journey from selling John Deere tractors to building a nationally recognized barbecue brand.
 With 25 years in the business and 75 locations, Rick dives into what it takes to deliver top-notch barbecue and create unforgettable guest experiences.

 Zack and Rick discuss: